jigglypuff96/Rescriber_frontend/README.md

 2. **Install Ollama:**

    - Download and install Ollama from [https://ollama.com/download/Ollama-darwin.zip](https://ollama.com/download/Ollama-darwin.zip).
+   - Once you see that Ollama is running, please open a Terminal window, and typethe following command:
+     ```bash
+     ollama pull llama3
+     ```

 3. **Install Google Chrome:**
    - Ensure Chrome is installed and and it will later be closed before using the tool.